Coral reef ecosystem responses to the anthropause

 During the anthropause, relative human population densities of Indo-Pacific coasts plummeted when nations shut their borders and entered a period of reduced human activity.
 For example, after the onset of the pandemic year-over-year arrivals into Australia decreased 99% between March 2020 and March 2021 [1], and total yearly arrivals into Indonesia decreased 120% between 2019 and 2020 [2].
 This reduction may have lead to reduced nitrogen run off in locations that may normally have higher human densities, such as in tourism hotpots or urban areas, which has been observed in some locations linked to pandemic restrictions [3-7].
 These signals were stronger in locations that are normally under heavy pressure from human activity and their duration correlated with the time period of mobility restrictions [8].
 However, these signals can be easily overwhelmed by natural climatic variation without adequate time-scaled data [8].

 Although most US-based locations returned to pre-pandemic levels of tourism by the end of July 2020, many other countries maintained longer periods of mobility restriction.
 Australia, for example, remained largely closed to foreigners from March 2020 to February 2022 and Kiribati until August 2022 [9, 10].
-This longer anthropause window in the Indo-Pacific region can offer potential insights into links between coral reef health and changes to human activity in regions that may typically experience heavy anthropogenic pressures.
+Indonesia opened to foreigners in January, 2022 [11].
+This longer anthropause window region can offer potential insights into links between coral reef health and changes to human activity in regions that may typically experience heavy anthropogenic pressures.

 Coral reef health and crown-of-thorns sea stars